How to Restore Your Credit After a Bankruptcy

 CHECK YOUR CREDIT REPORT

 The first step after bankruptcy is to confirm that the debts that were listed on your bankruptcy petition are marked as discharged on your credit report.
-Around 6 months after the end of your bankruptcy case view your old debts on your credit report to confirm; the debts should show as “Discharged in Bankruptcy.”
+Around 6 months after the end of your bankruptcy services, view your old debts on your credit report to confirm; the debts should show as “Discharged in Bankruptcy.”
 You can check your credit report for free annually at www.annualcreditreport.com.
 If the report is still showing the charge as active, you will have to dispute the charge in writing.

 DISPUTE ANY INCORRECT DEBTS